 What can I do about being excluded?

-Think very hard about what your lack of success actually means.
-You may well have failed courses because horrible things have happened in your life, because you've been ill or depressed or in difficulties of some sort outside the classroom.
-In this case you are in a good position to appeal.
+Consider the reasons that led you to the unfavourable outcome.
+Failure could be due to possible unfortunate events in your life, illness, depression or other difficult experiences outside the classroom.
+Under these circumstances, you are in a position to appeal your academic status.
 However, your failed courses may be because you are not finding your feet in university study: because the courses do not speak to you, or the way we expect you to learn and work does not ask you to use your strengths.
 University study is not the only way to become the qualified, competent, successful person you want to be.
 It may be that your abilities are more practical or creative than academic, and a different kind of learning may allow you to excel in a way that academic learning does not.
-Consider these possibilities; go and see the Careers Office, and make an appointment with a guidance counsellor who can help you strategise to find the career, and the kind of further education, which best suits you and your goals.
+Consider these possibilities; visit the Careers Office, and make an appointment with a guidance counsellor who can help you strategize to find the career, and the kind of further education, which best suits you and your goals.

 See a student advisor.
 This is a sensible thing to do at any point in the year if you are worried you may be excluded at the end of the year, but are not sure if you have passed the relevant number of courses.
-You can see an advisor in their scheduled times, which are available here (or see link in the right-hand sidebar).
+For undergraduate students please find an advisor to assist you and for postgraduate students please consult with your supervisor, the Head of department(HOD) or Faculty of Humanities Postgraduate deputy dean.
+(You may search for relevant people by use of the UCT directory.
 They will be able to count up your courses, check whether you are in danger of exclusion, and advise you on strategies to pass as many courses as possible.
-They will also advise you about the UCT services which are available to help you negotiate your problems, and other avenues of study if you strongly feel that UCT is not for you.
+They will also advise you about the UCT services which are available to help you overcome your problems,or other avenues of study if you strongly feel that UCT is not for you

 Appeal against your exclusion.
 If you are excluded, you have the right to present evidence and a motivation to the relevant committee, arguing that there were special circumstances which make this exclusion unfair.
 The Readmission Appeals Committee (RAC) meets in January of every year, and considers the applications for re-admission of a large number of students.
-If you are excluded, you will be sent a copy of the appeal form, which is long and detailed; you can also find a copy on the UCT Readmissions site.
+If you are excluded, you will be sent a copy of the appeal form, which is a well worded document. ; You may also find a copy on the UCT Readmissions site.

 Rules for academic exclusion:

-The rules for exclusion are laid out in the Faculty of Humanities Handbook, from page 16 onwards, section F21.
-Different rules apply to different degrees, so make sure you check the right section.
+The rules for exclusion are laid out in the Faculty of Humanities Handbooks (9a for undergraduate students and 9b for postgraduate students) Different rules apply to different degrees, so make sure you check the right section.